Tameno-01/godot-modular-camera-addon/docs/custom_behaviours.md

 ## Custom Behaviours

-To create a new behaviour, make a script file anywhere that extends `CameraBehaviour`
+To create a new behaviour, make a script file anywhere that extends `CameraBehaviour`.

 ```gdscript
 @tool